kalebingerick/envportal/to_do.md

-- resources
-  - page should link to a blank page first with just the option to search
-  - once the zip code is entered it should link to a page with the rest of the resources
 - events
   - on clicking find events, should be redirected to the calendar page initially
   - then can click come plant trees